- Jump to:

 Restaurant decor and ambiance.

-You’ve got a name, a location, a staff, and a restaurant concept idea.
+You’ve got a name, a location, a staff, and a restaurant idea or concept.
 The interior design and decor of your restaurant is the other major piece of the concept puzzle.
 Do you want your restaurant to feel like an extension of your living room, where guests can stay all day?
 Consider plush couches, natural light and Wi-Fi to encourage lounging.
 Are you promoting clean eating and local produce?
 Maybe a living wall will help tie your theme together.
 Is your restaurant a celebration of Thai street food?
 Look for photography of the famous Bangkok river market or use Thai textiles to upholster your furniture.
 Use the same thought process as you determine employee uniforms, dining room playlists, social media presence and signage outside the restaurant.
 All of this feeds into the overall vibe of your restaurant.

 Source: Forbes Travel Guide.
 The Modern, a fine dining restaurant from acclaimed restauranteur Danny Meyer located in the Museum of Modern Art in New York City.